Skip to main content

 apt -y update && apt -y install frr

 Once installed, we need to enable BGP within FRR's configuration.
-Open the /etc/frr/daemons file and change the bgpd=no to bgpd=yes.
+Open the /etc/frr/daemons file and change bgpd=no to bgpd=yes.

 Gathering Your Neighbor Information